He nodded. With his eyes. Cloudy with the beers they hadn’t shared yet. And she heard it all through the phone.

 Filled with shells and rocks, or maybe the debris of shells and rocks.
 And the clawing of it inside-outed her.

-And now she’s lying in the sand of her authenticity.
-Exfoliating down to she’s not sure what happened.
+Lying in the sand of her authenticity, she’s exfoliated down to she’s not sure what happened.
 But the ocean took that medal back.

 Or maybe, she gave it back.